r-lyeh/uLicense/README.md

 # Rationale
 - Universal donors, universal recipients.
 No attribution required.
 No Warranty.
 Dont held liable.
-- Shortest free clause (from BSD license).
-- Shortest legal text (from ZLIB license).
-- If both sections are orthogonal and OSI/FSF/GPL/DFSG compatible, this license *should* be OSI/FSF/GPL/DFSG compatible as well.
+- Shortest free clause (from BSD license) + Shortest legal text (from ZLIB license).
+If both sections are orthogonal and OSI/FSF/GPL/DFSG compatible, this license *should* be OSI/FSF/GPL/DFSG compatible as well.

 # Links